ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

 ## Do this before the workshop

+0. Register by following instructions in the email you received with the subject "Welcome to Using ENCODE in the Cloud".

 1. Open a web browser (Chrome, Safari, or Edge - Firefox is not supported) and go to [Google Cloud Platform console](https://console.cloud.google.com/compute/instances?project=encode-workshop&instancessize=50).

 2. Look for the `workshop-server` instance and click on the `SSH` button under `Connect`.
 It may sake several seconds to open a connection to the server instance.